giteshChauhan/DSA/README.md

  #DSA

-  * Learning data structure and alogorithm.
+  * Learning data structure and algorithm.
   * It contains all the top interview Questions.
   * Languages used are c++ and java.